chrisman/g18-chrisbrown-project1/readme.md

   1. Using an anonymous token (`+\`) returns a "not logged in" error code, which is the only thing I can get it to do besides "badtoken"

   2. You get different token values everytime you call `api.php?action=query&meta=tokens`, none of which work.
 (The request answers with 'badtoken' if you post with a csrf, patrol, rollback, userrights, or watch token.)

+  3. You're supposed to be able to get an _Access-Control-Allow-Origin_ header if you set the right origin in the data object of your GET request, but it keeps returning 'null'.

 ## Project Owners